-Figure 15: Left: poor agreement between vertical and horizontal polarisation on SiO line in IRC+10216.
-The line strength in horizontal polarisation agrees with literature values within 30% (CHECK: give reference).
-Right: Very poor image band rejection in vertical polarisation for the automatic tuning of 131.081 LI.
+Figure 15: Left upper panel: poor agreement between Vertical and Horizontal polarisation on SiO line in IRC+10216 in automatic tuning.
+Left lower panel: The agreement is well after a small adjustment of mixer bias.
+The peak temperature in Horizontal polarisation agrees with literature values within 30% (Cernicharo et al. 2000).
+Solid and dotted lines denote the signal and image, respectively.
+Right upper panel: Very poor image band rejection in Vertical polarisation for the automatic tuning of 131.081 LI.
+The scale in Vertical polarisation has the wrong sign, since in fact the image lines are stronger than the signal lines.